mgsx-dev/gdx-gltf/docs/DOC.md

 ### Cascade shadow map

 Additionally, PBR shader support cascade shadow maps.
 It provides better shadow quality without using huge depth map.
+Scene camera frustum is split by distance.
+A depth map is renderer for each area (sub frustum).
-Cascade shadow map only work if there is a DirectionalShadowLight in the environment.
+Cascade shadow map only works if there is a DirectionalShadowLight in the environment.
-This DirectionalShadowLight is typically big and cover the whole scene while cascades covers a smaller part of the scene.
+This DirectionalShadowLight is used to cover far scene area.
+Other extra cascades are used to cover closer scene areas.

-Here is a basic setup with 2 cascades :
+Here is a basic setup for 3 cascades (2 extra cascades) :

 ```java
 csm = new CascadeShadowMap(2);